Getting Started¶

 {

-psygig_agent_handle pah; // handle to psygig agent
+psyiage_handle pah; // handle to psyiage instance

-psygig_sink_cfg sink; // output sink configuration
+psyiage_sink_cfg sink; // output sink configuration

 int rc;